 Brooklyn Burning by Steven Brezenoff

-Sixteen-year-old Kid loves Felix, a guitarist and junkie who disappear, leaving Kid the prime suspect in an arson investigation.
+Kid loves Felix, a junkie who disappears, leaving Kid the prime suspect in an arson investigation.

 Burnout by Adrienne Vrettos

 Just months out of rehab, Nan wakes up on the Subway the day after Halloween with "Help Me" scrawled across her torn costume and no idea how she got there.

 A group of teens in rehab who have drug and alcohol problems help a new member with deeper issues to resolve.